ophusgroup/teaching-matsci144/text/fuelcell_04_chem_eq.md

 3. There are no unbalanced driving forces or thermodynamic potentials.

 When we say there is no "net" flow/exchange of energy and matter, it doesn't mean there isn't any flow or exchange of energy and matter, but such flow/exchange should be balanced out when summed in all available directions.
-More formally, $G$ is minimized against perturbation in the composition of the system at constant $T$ and $P$
+More formally, $G$ is minimized with respect to perturbations in the composition of the system at constant $T$ and $P$.

 ```{math}
 \dd G\big|_{T, P}=\sum_i \mu_i \dd n_i = 0
 ```

-In other words, an infinitesimal change in the composition of the system yield no change in the Gibbs free energy.
+In other words, an infinitesimal change in the composition of the system yields no change in the Gibbs free energy.
 For example, in a chemical reaction at constant $T$ and $P$, the number of moles of each species (A, B, C, D)  does not change independent of each other as seen in the following reaction formula

 ```{math}
 a\text{A} + b\text{B} \Leftrightarrow c\text{C} + d\text{D}
 ```

 where $a$, $b$, $c$, and $d$ are the stoichiometric coefficients.
 To make this more concrete, consider the reaction $2\text{H}_2 + \text{O}_2 \Leftrightarrow 2\text{H}_2\text{O}$.
-The convention is to think in the forward direction, where the stoichiometric coefficients are $-2$, $-1$ and $2$ for $\text{H}_2$, $\text{O}_2$ and $\text{H}_2\text{O}$, respectively.
+The convention is to consider the forward reaction, where the stoichiometric coefficients are $-2$, $-1$, and $2$ for $\text{H}_2$, $\text{O}_2$, and $\text{H}_2\text{O}$, respectively.
 Now, let's write out the infinitesimal change in the Gibbs free energy for the above equation.

 ```{math}
 :label: eq:dG_4_dn